CATALPAresearch/moodle-mod_openchat/README.md

 ## Getting Started with Development

 The client-side code lives in the `vue/` folder.
 The root DOM element is defined in `view.php`.
 Webservices for Moodle database access are declared in `./db/services.php` and implemented in `./ws/`.

+See the documentation of the OpenWebUI [API endpoints](https://docs.openwebui.com/getting-started/api-endpoints/).
+The RAG webservices used for the document chat can be found [here](https://github.com/CATALPAresearch/rag-webservice).

 ### 🙌 How You Can Help